C-Loftus/pygeoapi/notes/EDR_mappings.md

 # EDR Mappings Overview

 In order for an endpoint to implement EDR, it needs to implement multiple query types.
-The main challenge is that the current output format of RISE requires joining data across multiple API queries to complete the EDR query.
+The main challenge is that the current output format of RISE requires joining data across multiple API calls to complete the EDR query.

 > Note: In this document I am primarily focused on location queries.
 However, we will also want to implement other query types, probably at least locations, items, area, and cube.
 >